seanlerner/clip-trigger/README.md

 ## How it works

-Clip Trigger is a background application that monitors clipboard.
+Clip Trigger is a background application that monitors your clipboard.
 When your clipboard content changes (i.e. after you've copied something to it), it checks to see if there's a predefined trigger "shortcode" and if so, executes a process.

 ## Getting Started